mattly/lyonheart-us-metalsmith-archive/contents/articles/refining-software/index.markdown

 This is the real value of a "minimum viable": it helps you figure out when something is *viable enough to ship*.
 This is why it's important to define what is *viable* for your product -- it guides how much refining is needed to get to *minimal*.
 If too much value is put on producing something minimal, then what is created might not be viable enough.

 Careful project management can get away with lowering the bar towards minimal for a brief beta period among early-adopters, but if the bar isn't raised when the product grows it will gain a reputation for rough edges and poor quality.
-Such a reputation takes years to overcome -- think of Twitter's Failwhale or Apple Maps.[^apple-maps]
+Such a reputation takes years to overcome -- think of Twitter's Failwhale or Apple Maps[^apple-maps].

 A poor reputation among your customers is one thing, but a poor reputation internally is worse.
 A lack of time for quality will cause code problems to grow exponentially, talent will stop caring and find a new job or burn out, and hiring standards will drop when the team's enthusiasm wanes.
 This is death to software.